6 Tips to Make Sure You Qualify for Public Service Loan Forgiveness

 If you are a student borrower working to qualify for PSLF, here are six tips that can help:

-- Make sure your job meets the Qualifying employers include government organizations at the federal, state, and local level; any 501(c)3 organization; and AmeriCorps or PeaceCorps if you are a full-time volunteer.
+- Make sure your job meets the public service employment requirements.
+Qualifying employers include government organizations at the federal, state, and local level; any 501(c)3 organization; and AmeriCorps or PeaceCorps if you are a full-time volunteer.

-- Submit your every year and when you change jobs.
+- Submit your Employment Certification Form every year and when you change jobs.
 This form helps verify that you’re on the right track to completing your employment requirements.
 Make sure that there are no mistakes or omissions on the form to prevent it from being rejected.

-- Enroll in one of the IDR plans are required to qualify for PSLF and you must recertify your income every year.
+- Enroll in one of the income-driven repayment (IDR) plans.
+IDR plans are required to qualify for PSLF and you must recertify your income every year.

-- Consider into federal Direct Loans.
+- Consider consolidating your federal loans into federal Direct Loans.
 Only Direct Loans qualify for loan forgiveness under PSLF.

 - Don’t miss a payment.
 Your 120 qualifying monthly payments do not have to be consecutive, but a payment will not qualify if it is 15 days past the due date.

-- Browse the Consumer Financial Protection Bureau’s This campaign has step-by-step PSLF guides for teachers, servicemembers, first responders, and more.
+- Browse the Consumer Financial Protection Bureau’s “Certify Your Service” resources.
+This campaign has step-by-step PSLF guides for teachers, servicemembers, first responders, and more.